Medicine at University of Aston Medical School

 Aston Medical School Requirements

-The normal requirement is a minimum of five GCSEs/IGCSEs at grade B / grade 6 or above, which must include English Language, Mathematics, Chemistry, Biology or Double Science (or international equivalent).
+5 GCSEs/IGCSEs at grade 6 (B) - must include English Language, Mathematics, Chemistry, Biology or Double Science (or international equivalent).

 Admission Tests for Aston University Medical School

 How Does Aston Medical School Look At The UCAT?

 There is no Aston Medical School UCAT cut off score.

 Used in conjunction with academics.

 The lowest UCAT interviewed in 2020 was 2110 for non-widening participation applicants and 1900 for widening participation students.

 No information available, however it is assumed to be preferred for the interview.

 Read in conjunction with reference, but not scored.